 ^{}The antennas are not visible from the outside of the computer.
 For optimal transmission, keep the areas immediately around the antennas free from obstructions.
 For wireless regulatory notices, see the section of the Regulatory, Safety, and Environmental Notices that applies to your country or region.
-To access this guide, select the HP Support Assistant app on the Start screen, select My computer, and then select User guides.
+These notices are located in Help and Support.
+To access Help and Support, from the Start screen, type help, and then select Help and Support from the list of apps